marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 Welcome to the second installment of the "**ASP.NET Core Roadmap to Microservices**" article series.

-In the last article, we saw how to build the basic views of the e-commerce application, using views and Partial Views.
-Today we will explore the subject of **view components** in ASP.NET CORE.
+In the last article, we saw how to build the basic views of the e-commerce application, using views and **Partial Views**.
+Today we will explore the subject of **View Components** in ASP.NET Core.

 What are view components?
 How they compare to **partial views**?
 And how they apply in our e-commerce project?